ujnccs/ujnccs.github.io/_pages/about.md

 My research interests include information security, data privacy, and applied cryptography.
 Recently, I am focusing on practical secure two-party computation, privacy-preserving machine learning, and privacy-preserving genomic data analysis.

-For more info
+Contact us
 ------
-Please contact us at ist.ujn(AT)gmail.com if you have any questions about our group.
+Please contact us at ise_zhaoc(AT)ujn.edu.cn if you have any questions.